marioroy/linux-cgroup-always/README.md

 ## Acknowledgement

-Thank you, to the CachyOS community with sounding board and testing.
+Thank you, CachyOS community with sounding board and testing.

 - ms178
 - nutcase